philshem/open-spelling-bee/README.md

 ---

-## game play
+# Game Play
-To play, build minimum 4-letter words using the letters provided.
+To play, build words with a minimum of 4 letters, using the letters provided.

 Each word must include the center letter at least once.

 Letters may be used as many times as you'd like.

-Scoring: 1 point for a 4 letter word, and 1 more point for each word longer than 4 letters.
+Scoring: 1 point for a 4 letter word, and 1 more point for each additional letter.

 Each puzzle has 1 "pangram" that uses each of the 7 letters at least once.
 The pangram is worth 7 extra points.